Regorafenib: Metastatic colorectal cancer

-Regorafenib demonstrated to increase the overall survival of patients with metastatic colorectal cancer and has been approved by the US FDA on September 27, 2012.
+Regorafenib demonstrated to increase the overall survival of patients with metastatic colorectal cancer and has been approved by the US FDA in September 2012.

 After a manufacturer's appeal Regorafenib was restored to the list of treatments funded by the English Cancer Drugs Fund.

 Advanced gastrointestinal stromal tumours

-On February 25, 2013 the US FDA expanded the approved use to treat patients with advanced gastrointestinal stromal tumors that cannot be surgically removed and no longer respond to other FDA-approved treatments for this disease.
+In February 2013 the US FDA expanded the approved use to treat patients with advanced gastrointestinal stromal tumors that cannot be surgically removed and no longer respond to other FDA-approved treatments for this disease.
 In a clinical study with 199 patients regorafenib treated patients had a delay in tumor growth (progression-free survival) that was, on average, 3.9 months longer than patients who were given placebo.

 Advanced hepatocellular carcinoma

-On November 29, 2018 the National Institute for Health and Care Excellence (NICE) approved use of regorafenib in patients with advanced hepatocellular carcinoma who were previously treated with sorafenib.
+In November 2018, the National Institute for Health and Care Excellence (NICE) approved use of regorafenib in people with advanced hepatocellular carcinoma who were previously treated with sorafenib.